cambridge-collection/dl-loading-ui/README.md

 1. Build the project:

-        $ mvn package
+        $ mvn clean package

-2. See the Configuration section to create a config file
+2. Copy the example.env file and customise.

-3. See the Database section
+3. Run using the command:

-4. Run the executable war, pointing it to a configuration dir (containing `application.{yml,properties}`):
+       docker-compose --env-file <your_.env_file> up

-        $ java -jar target/ui-0.1.0-SNAPSHOT.war --spring.config.additional-location=./conf/
+4. The application will start an HTTP server listening on http://localhost:8081. (or an alternative port if config was changed)

-    The application will start an HTTP server listening on http://localhost:8081.
+NOTE: It currently takes AGES for the servers to start.
+This was since updating to SSL and updating dependencies.
+Needs investigating.

 [Externalized Configuration]: https://docs.spring.io/spring-boot/docs/2.1.8.RELEASE/reference/html/boot-features-external-config.html

 ## Developing